Late-Time Cosmic Acceleration from QCD Confinement Dynamics: Results

 These results are consistent with our theoretical motivation behind the structure associated with \(H(z)\).
 Recall that the function \(f(\Phi)\) was constructed to enhance the cosmological influence in the confined phase (\(\Phi \approx 0\)) and suppress it in the deconfined phase (\(\Phi \approx 1\)).
 As a result, we observe a significant shift in the phase boundary at low temperatures and chemical potentials, precisely where the vacuum structure of QCD predominates and the influence of cosmic expansion is expected to be strongest.

 However, near the CEP, where the system approaches the deconfined regime, the coupling to \(H(z)\) becomes negligible.
-This explains why the critical endpoint remains remarkably close to that obtained in the standard PNJL model.
+This provides a natural interpretation for why the critical endpoint remains close to that obtained in the standard PNJL model.
 This behavior suggests that the parameter associated with the cosmological expansion $H(z)$ affects the dynamics of QCD, but has little impact in the high-energy perturbative regime.

+Overall, the QCD results confirm that the cosmological coupling behaves as expected: it modifies the vacuum structure in the confined phase while leaving the high-temperature regime and the critical end point largely unchanged.